Root Canals: A Full Breakdown

 Step 3: Isolate the Area Being Worked On

-During the procedure, some dentists will place a rubber sheet, called a dam, around the tooth to keep it dry and prevent the patient from swallowing or inhaling any chemicals used during the treatment.
-This is a safety measure to ensure the patient is not exposed to any hazardous materials.
+During the procedure, all dentists will place a rubber sheet, called a rubber dam, around the tooth to keep it dry and prevent the patient from swallowing or inhaling any chemicals used during the treatment.
+This is a safety measure to ensure the patient is not exposed to any hazardous materials and prevent the oral environment from affecting any materials used.

 Step 3: Make an Access Hole in the Tooth

-The dentist will then use a drill to access the soft tissue inside the tooth and remove any infected or damaged pulp.
-This will often mean cutting through enamel and dentin, which are the outer layers of the teeth.
-If there is a dental abscess (a pus-filled swelling) present, the dentist will drain it at the same time.
+The dentist will then use a drill to go through the harder enamel and dentin surfaces.
+They will then access the soft tissue inside the tooth, known as pulp, and completely remove it from the crown and roots of the tooth.
+If there is a dental abscess (a pus-filled swelling) present, the dentist may drain it at the same time.

 Step 4: Temporary Filling